 When the situation changes, stop.
 Take a few steps back and examine just what's going on around you.
 Accept if a plan is no longer the best course of action, and adjust that plan to keep you on course with minimal imposition.

-Development requires the same practical approach that most other things do, but unlike most anything else, development is a constantly changing, quasi-experimental endeavor.
+Development requires the same practical approach that most other things do, however, unlike most fields, web development is a constantly changing, quasi-experimental endeavor.

 Development is hard.
 Hiring a good developer shouldn't have to be.

 Thinking About Doing It Yourself?

 Doing it all yourself is not going to work.
 Here's why:

 You can create a site using any editor you like — free, paid, — doesn't matter.
 Web sites and web-based software are more complicated than nearly anything else in the world.
 I'm not kidding.